Abhishek-Biswas-Deep/RSA-Emulation/README.md

 1. Compile the Java file.
 2. Run the program.
 3. Follow the prompts:
-- The program will display the public and private keys, encrypt your message, and then decrypt it
+- The program will display the public and private keys, encrypt the message, and then decrypt it

 #### Implementation Details
 The program implements the following RSA operations: